Lasers and IPL - What Is The Difference?

 Treatment centres should have Laser and IPL available - an IPL alone is not enough.
 IPL is sometimes presented as a 'jack-of-all-trades' device suitable for treating almost every skin condition.
 This does not do the customer any favours.
 With careful consideration of the indications for use Lasers and IPL can compliment each other.
 All decisions - and advertising - should be evidence based.

 * this is supported by several clinical studies

 BodyLaser Clinic locations

-There are two BodyLaser clinics in Cambridgeshire - both clinics have laser and IPL treatment capabilities.
-Our Cambridge clinic is at Essex House, 71 Regent Street, close to Parker's Piece.
-Our Peterborough clinic is near the Peterborough Central Library - at 60 Broadway.
-BodyLaser Clinics are conveniently located close to the main shopping centres of Cambridge and Peterborough and within walking distance of bus and train stations.
+There are two BodyLaser clinics in Cambridgeshire.
+Both clinics have laser and IPL treatment capabilities.
+Our Cambridge clinic is at Essex House, 71 Regent Street, CB2 1AB, close to Downing College.
+Our Peterborough clinic is near the Peterborough Central Library - at 60 Broadway, PE1 1SU.
+BodyLaser Clinics are conveniently located close to the main shopping centres of Cambridge and Peterborough.
+They are within walking distance of bus and train stations.

 Book a free consultation for Laser Hair Removal - contact BodyLaser Clinics here.